Arundel suburb profile

 Arundel demographics

-Arundel, located on the Gold Coast in Queensland, is a suburb that offers a blend of suburban tranquility and convenient access to urban amenities.
-With a population of 11,171, Arundel is characterized by a mature demographic, as reflected by its median age of 41.
-This suggests a community that includes a mix of established families and older residents who appreciate the suburb's peaceful environment and proximity to the coast.
+Arundel, located in the northern part of the Gold Coast, Queensland, is a suburb that offers a blend of suburban tranquility and convenient access to urban amenities.
+With a population of 11,171, Arundel is characterized by a mature demographic, with a median age of 41, indicating a community that includes a mix of families, professionals, and retirees.
+The suburb's appeal lies in its balance of family-friendly living and proximity to the bustling areas of the Gold Coast.

 Arundel infrastructure, key developments and investment opportunities